ag2307/Core-Java-Project/README.md

 1. To run the project you should have a java compiler, java path set in your system, jdbc drivers (driver class) and mysql.

 2. Firstly create an empty database in your mysql with name **hms**.
-If you want some other name for the database then you have to change name of the database in file **DConnection.java"**.
+If you want some other name for the database then you have to change name of the database in file **DConnection.java**.

 3. Images folder should be in the same folder in which all java files are kept.